-nRF7002 is designed to support radio coexistence and can be used together with another nRF Series device.
-The following figure shows nRF7002 together with nRF5340 to achieve a combined Bluetooth Low Energy and Wi-Fi[®] solution. nRF5340 functions as a host and a common interface to the wireless system.
+nRF7001 is designed to support radio coexistence and can be used together with another nRF Series device.
+The following figure shows nRF7001 together with nRF5340 to achieve a combined Bluetooth LE and Wi-Fi solution. nRF5340 functions as a host and common interface to the wireless system.